 If you are a new user and need access to the Support center and have not received an invite from the Site-admin, you can follow this link [Siemens DISW Webkey Account – Self Service] in order to reach the menu shown below.
 You can there select from a number of options that will take you to the correct location based on what you wish to achieve.

 The creation of accounts is set up and requested by the users themselves.
 This is new since the introduction of the Support center.

 Your license file information

-To create a Support center account you need to have access to information located on your license file, namely the sold-to and Webkey Access Code (WAC).
+To create a Support center account you need to have access to information located on your license file, namely the sold-to (also know as Site-ID) and Webkey Access Code (WAC).
 It will usually be named “License_cdlmd.txt” if delivered to you, or “license.dat” if downloaded by the user from the Siemens license administration page.
 [Password/License Files (siemens.com)] Note the highlighted parts of the license file below.

 You have been removed from access